vstenby/Best-of-Mat-1/README.md

   --maxt1 MAXT1         only export clips with t1 <= maxt1.
   --mint2 MINT2         only export clips with mint2 <= t2.
   --maxt2 MAXT2         only export clips with t2 <= maxt2.
-  --filetype {mp3,mp4}  filetype to export as - either mp3 or mp4.
+  --filetype {mp3,mp4}  filetype to export as either mp3 or mp4.
+  --normalizeaudio      normalize the audio of the output clip, which will
+                        make the clipper take longer. this only works with mp4 at the moment.
   --noprefix            include prefix specifying info about the clip.
   --clearexport         clear the export folder before exporting.
   --silent              if --silent is passed, then progress is not printed to